The following community, health, advocacy and social-justice resources may be helpful:

 Coerced Sterilization of Indigineous Women Class Action

-Semaganis Worme Lombard: Alisa Lombard is a partner with the law firm Semaganis Worme Lombard and the lead on a class action lawsuit brought by women who were sterilized without their consent.
+Lombard Law: Alisa Lombard is the lead on a class action lawsuit brought by women who were sterilized without their consent.
 More than 100 women have now joined the lawsuit, mostly from Saskatchewan, and also from Alberta, British Columbia, Manitoba and Ontario.
-Learn more here.

 Koskie Minsky: Lawyer Adam Tanel of the firm Koskie Minsky has commenced a class action lawsuit on behalf of Indigenous women in Alberta and British Columbia who underwent a sterilization procedure (tubal ligation) without consent.
 Learn more here.